Employee and School Board Choice

-Employee Choice is an employee benefit that allows full-time Richland School District Two employees and School Board members certain enrollment allowances.
+Employee and School Board Choice is a benefit that allows full-time district employees and School Board members certain enrollment allowances.

-- Employees living in district and out of district must apply for magnet programs and centers through Choice online process.
+- Employees living in district and out of district must apply for magnet programs and centers through the Choice Program.

-- Upon approval of Employee Choice, employees must complete district requirements for registration such as but not limited to: Proof of Residency, Annual Registration, New Student Registration.
+- Upon approval of Employee Choice, employees must complete district requirements for registration such as but not limited to: Proof of Residency, Annual Registration, New Student Enrollment.

 - Students should not have excessive tardies or absences and the family must cooperate with the administration and staff in regards to academic, disciplinary, and procedural matters.